nteetor/yonder/docs/content/jumbotron.md

 ---
 name: jumbotron
 title: Jumbotron
-description: Highlight messages.
+description: A showcase banner, good for front or splash pages.
 parameters:
+- name: '...'
+  description: |-
+    Tag elements passed as child elements or named arguments passed as HTML attributes to the parent element.
 - name: title
+  description: |-
-  description: A character string specifying the jumbotron's title.
+    A character string specifying a title for the jumbotron, defaults to `NULL`, in which case a title is not added.
 - name: subtitle
-  description: A character string specifying the jumbotron's subtitle.
-- name: '...'
   description: |-
-    Additional tag elements or named arguments passed as HTML attributes to the parent element.
-- name: fluid
-  description: |-
-    One of `TRUE` or `FALSE` specifying if the jumbotron fills the width of its parent container, defaults to `FALSE`.
+    A character string specifying a subtitle for the jumbotron, defaults to `NULL`, in which case a subtitle is not added.
 family: content
 export: ''
 examples: